tsugitta/mini-blog/about.md

 ## Who is the writer?

-An ordinary college student in Japan who're interested in programming like Ruby, Swift.
+An ordinary college student in Japan who're interested in programming such as Ruby, Swift.
 Everyday reading and writing code and creating something from just a rubbish to the web/iOS service.

+Often write:

+- Swift
+- Objective-C
+- Rails
+- JavaScript
+- CoffeeScript

 github: [@tsugitta](https://github.com/tsugitta)
 <br>